-- Disclosing the existence of conflicts of interest to members, including through this document. - The Forsyth Barr Code of Conduct, which applies to all employees of Forsyth Barr.
-The Code provides that employees must never permit their personal interests to conflict with, or to appear to conflict with, the interests of clients or Forsyth Barr.
-All employees must make all reasonable efforts to avoid conflicts of interest and ensure that clients are fairly treated. - Our Conflict Management Arrangements, which set out the Forsyth Barr Group's procedures for identifying and dealing with conflicts, or potential conflicts, of interest. - Internal supervision by our Compliance team which seeks to ensure that our directors and employees comply with the laws and rules referred to above. - Regular reporting on compliance-related issues to our board, including on brokerage and other fees paid out of the funds to Forsyth Barr Limited or Forsyth Barr Group Limited, and on voting decisions made by Forsyth Barr employees in relation to financial products held by the funds.
+- Disclosing the existence of conflicts of interest to members, including through this document. - Codes of conduct for all employees of Forsyth Barr and Octagon Asset Management Limited.
+These codes provide that employees must never permit their personal interests to conflict with, or to appear to conflict with, the interests of clients.
+All employees must make all reasonable efforts to avoid conflicts of interest and ensure that clients are fairly treated. - Our Conflict Management Arrangements, which set out the Forsyth Barr Group's procedures for identifying and dealing with conflicts, or potential conflicts, of interest. - Internal supervision by our Compliance team which seeks to ensure that our directors and employees comply with the laws and rules referred to above. - Regular reporting on compliance-related issues to our board, including on brokerage and other fees paid out of the funds to Forsyth Barr Limited or Forsyth Barr Group Limited, and on voting decisions made by Octagon Asset Management Limited in relation to financial products held by the funds.